 Several brands are facing challenges with low Inventory, yet in April 2021, auto sales were up more than 100% year over year (Yahoo!
 Finance).
-The microchip shortage that forced many brands to slow down production combined with record sales have left many dealers with extremely low inventory.
+The microchip shortage that forced many brands to slow down production combined with record sales have left many dealers with the extreme new and used car shortage.

 While in some ways the situation may seem dire, there are four things you can do to drive revenue in the short term and to get ready to ramp up sales when you have more cars on the lot.

 Everyone knows margins are great in the service bay.
 Keeping customers coming in for service will help you maximize revenue during this period of low inventory.
 Here are a few tips to keep your service bay full:

 - Pull lists of high engagers with service content at least once a month to follow up.

 - Filter by Lapsed Servicers to find consumers for targeted outreach who previously serviced with you.

 - Update service offers quarterly, if not monthly, and make sure your communications highlight why to service at your dealership.